-The training Yangzong provides to her peers helps them stay healthy.
+The training Yangzong provided to her peers helped them stay healthy.
+Photo: Jianzhong Chen.

 In her teens Yangzong moved to an urban center in China’s Hubei province to attend a vocational school, where she enrolled in a “life-planning skills” training.
-The training uses games, role-playing, and discussion to help students set life goals and avoid pitfalls.
-“I learned a lot of information about drugs, AIDS, and sex,” Yangzong says.
+The training used games, role-playing, and discussion to help students set life goals and avoid pitfalls.
+“I learned a lot of information about drugs, AIDS, and sex,” Yangzong said.

 The training fed a spark in Yangzong, a self-described “little and timid girl.”
 She stepped up to become a peer educator, or leader of the trainings.
-“I gained self-confidence and learned to speak in public,” she reports.
-Yangzong has since helped more than 500 fellow students in her school become better equipped to stay healthy and achieve their goals.
+“I gained self-confidence and learned to speak in public,” she said.
+Yangzong helped more than 500 fellow students in her school become better equipped to stay healthy and achieve their goals.

-The training that Yangzong and other peer educators provide in school dormitories is part of a large-scale project for improving the health of youth in China.
-Since 2000, PATH and the China Family Planning Association have been implementing a comprehensive program to meet the needs of young people.
-The program includes a life-planning skills training that takes place in schools and workplaces.
+The training that Yangzong and other peer educators provided in school dormitories was part of a large-scale project for improving the health of youth in China.
+PATH and the China Family Planning Association implemented a comprehensive program to meet the needs of young people.
+The program included a life-planning skills training that took place in schools and workplaces.

 Learning life skills in the work place

 Although some business leaders were initially hesitant to host the training, demonstration meetings and encouragement from local government convinced them to try it.
-Now the business community sees the training as a win-win activity, in part because it positively affects the bottom line.
-Some business leaders have even donated money to the project.
-As one factory supervisor noted, “The project presents huge benefits for us.
+Over time, the business community saw the training as a win-win activity, in part because it positively affected the bottom line.
+Some business leaders donated money to the project.
+As one factory supervisor said, “The project presents huge benefits for us.
 It teaches our workers skills needed to protect themselves against abuse and unwanted pregnancy.
 This will ultimately boost our productivity.”

-The training has received an enthusiastic response from participants as well, not only because it provides important information, but also because it is fun and interactive.
-In one session, the trainer hands everyone a piece of paper and asks them to get it signed by someone else.
-Then the trainer asks the participants to find a new partner and repeat the process until they each have five signatures.
-The trainer then asks, “Assuming that each signature means having sex, what are some of the consequences?”
-After some discussion, the trainer asks those with an X on their papers to raise their hands: an X means the person has HIV.
-“How many think you had sex with this person?” asks the trainer.
-Only five people raise their hand.
-Then the trainer asks, “Now will the people who had sex with these five people please raise their hand?”
-Among other lessons, the exercise highlights that HIV can be transmitted through sex and that you cannot tell by appearance who has it.
+The training received an enthusiastic response from participants as well, not only because it provided important information, but also because it was fun and interactive.
+In one session, the trainer handed everyone a piece of paper and asked them to get it signed by someone else.
+Then the trainer asked the participants to find a new partner and repeat the process until they each had five signatures.
+The trainer asked, “Assuming that each signature means having sex, what are some of the consequences?”
+After some discussion, the trainer asked those with an X on their papers to raise their hands: an X means the person has HIV.
+“How many think you had sex with this person?” asked the trainer.
+Only five people raised their hand.
+Then the trainer asked, “Now will the people who had sex with these five people please raise their hand?”
+Among other lessons, the exercise highlighted that HIV can be transmitted through sex and that you cannot tell by appearance who has the disease.

 A model for changing fate

-The project has become a model of success.
-Starting in 2001, PATH and the China Family Planning Association piloted the training in 12 major cities and two rural counties, and it has expanded to more than 200 additional counties with funding from the Chinese government and the UNFPA.
-Youth programming is now an integral component of the Family Planning Association’s five-year strategic plan.
+By the project's end it had become a model of success.
+PATH and the China Family Planning Association piloted the training in 12 major cities and 2 rural counties, and it expanded to more than 200 additional counties with funding from the Chinese government and the UNFPA.
+Youth programming became an integral component of the Family Planning Association’s five-year strategic plan.

-Most important, the project has had an impact on thousands of youth, many of whom had never set life goals and did not have the information they needed to protect themselves.
-As Yangzong, the young Tibetan peer educator, put it so well, “The practical knowledge and skills in the project may not only change the fate of a person, but also the fate of a nation.”
+Most important, the project had an impact on thousands of youth, many of whom had never set life goals and did not have the information they needed to protect themselves.
+As Yangzong, the young Tibetan peer educator, put it, “The practical knowledge and skills in the project may not only change the fate of a person, but also the fate of a nation.”